eth-cscs/abcpy/doc/source/getting_started.rst

     :lines: 37-42
     :dedent: 4

-The above inference scheme gives us samples from the distribution of the parameter of interest quantifying the uncertainty of the inferred parameter, which are stored in the journal object.
+The above inference scheme gives us samples from the posterior distribution of the parameter of interest quantifying the uncertainty of the inferred parameter, which are stored in the journal object.
 See :ref:`Post Analysis <postanalysis>` for further information on extracting results.

 Note that the model and the observations are given as a list.
 This is due to the fact that in ABCpy, it is possible to have hierarchical models, building relationships between co-occuring groups of datasets.
 To learn more, see the `Hierarchical models`_ section.

 The full source can be found in `examples/backends/dummy/pmcabc_gaussian.py`.
 To execute the code you only need to run

 ::